Updated May 17, 2021

 1. Cashing out via GCash Mastercard

-The GCash Mastercard is actually a debit card.
-So it can be used for withdrawal in all ATMs nationwide because it is, after all, a Mastercard.
-There is a fee of 20 pesos locally per withdrawal.
+The GCash Mastercard is actually a debit card and it can be used for withdrawal in all ATMs nationwide (and also internationally) because it uses the Mastercard scheme.
+There is a fee of 10-18 pesos locally per withdrawal.
 For international ATMs, there is a fee of 150 pesos.

 What I like about using it internationally is you can get the local currency immediately (at a competitive forex rate), as it converts the pesos you have in your GCash account to that currency.